leonied7/grunt-svg-to-javascript/README.md

 Type: `String`
 Default value: `'svgData'`

-A string value that is used to do something with whatever.
+A string value that is used to do javascript object name.

 ### Usage Examples